 (Turkey, 1961) is an actress, comedienne, moderator, hostess and columnist.
-The Turkish girl who moved to a Dutch town at the age of seven, is well-known due to her leading role in the film Julia's Secret and roles in a number opf popular Dutch TV series.
+She is well-known due to her leading role in the film Julia's Secret and roles in a number opf popular Dutch TV series.
 From 1999 to 2012 she wrote a weekly column in national Dutch newspaper De Telegraaf, providing a humourous and critical view of Dutch intercultural society.
 A selection of her columns was published in 2004, titled Algemeen Beschaafd Turks (Common Turkish Pronunciation).
 Following a car accident in 2007, she has had to use a wheelchair.
-Müjde writes, acts and presents as she is, with a personal perspective on political and societal themes, sometimes provocative and always with humour, self-mockery and energy.
-In 2016 she returned to her great love, the theatre, with Funda Draait Door, in which she tells about her life's journey.(2017)
+Müjde writes, acts and presents as she is, with a personal perspective on political and societal themes, sometimes provocative and always with humour.
+In 2016 she returned to the theatre with Funda Draait Door, in which she tells about her life's journey.(WN 2019)

 Archive available for: Funda Müjde

 Just picture this amazing duo: writer Kader Abdolah and cabaret artist, actress and columnist Funda Müjde.
 Both personally recommend their favourite book.
 They tell you specially why you should read it.
 They use their most beautiful words to describe that one book, a book from their native country that has not yet been translated into Dutch, but which should have been translated ages ago.

 In this program, Writers Unlimited shines a spotlight on books that remain undiscovered in the Netherlands, great books that have not yet found their way to the Netherlands or the rest of the world.
 The writers take up the challenge to convince you - and hopefully a publisher - that their chosen books must be translated.

 It was twice the treat, because Abdolah and Müjde know how to seduce, entertain and enthuse an audience.
 A unique pair.
 It became a marvellous and compelling Saturday afternoon at the festival in The Hague.